xqteng/Re-seq_analysis/README.md

 1.Install
 --
-The new version will be updated and maintained in /xqteng/Re-seq_analysis, please  download the latest version，No configuration required, just unpack and use。`Due to the large volume of resequencing data, it is recommended to run on a server`
+The new version will be updated and maintained in /xqteng/Re-seq_analysis, please  download the latest version。`No configuration required, just unpack and use。` `Due to the large volume of resequencing data, it is recommended to run on a linux server`
 <br>Method1 For linux server
 <br>`git clone https://github.com/xqteng/Re-seq_analysis.git`
 <br>`cd Re-seq_analysis`<br/>